Photo: Laura Gray

 Thank-you Laura for walking us through the course and shedding some light on the field of policy making and government relations.

-Learn more about the Public Policy Administration Certificate
+Learn more about the Public Policy and Administration Certificate

 The Public Policy Administration certificate runs for 7 weeks (extendable up to 14 weeks).